“What do you mean they’re disputing the charge? They signed a contract!”

 When we receive an online request from the credit card company, we look up the customer account to see if we have a contract on file.
 If we do, it is immediately sent to the credit card company with an explanation of who is billing the customer.
 If we don’t hear back from the credit card company, it means they accepted our documentation and the case is closed.

-On some occasions, credit card companies ask for further documentation or clarification.
-We contact you, the merchant, if necessary.
+On some occasions, credit card companies ask for further documentation or clarification and we contact you, the merchant, if necessary.
 If these steps are not taken in a timely manner, the dispute will most likely become a chargeback.

-There are, of course, instances of true fraud.
-In those cases, that money will be lost.
+There are, of course, instances of true fraud, and in those cases, that money will be lost.
 We sometimes receive a chargeback reversal, and in another 45 days, the bank will send a second chargeback.
 This means the customer and/or bank has decided that the charge is invalid and that decision is final.
-We must then take the money from the merchant account.
-At that point, the case is closed.
+We must then take the money from the merchant account and at that point, the case is closed.

-This, of course, isn’t what any of us want to see happen.
-Your best action is to be clear with your customers about their contract and services—and keep in constant contact to make sure that the customers are satisfied.
+This of course isn’t what any of us want to see happen.
+Your best action is to be clear with your customers on their contract and services — and keep in constant contact to be sure the customers are satisfied.

 What’s an ACH/EFT Chargeback?